 We are also starting to get to grips with the state of the Council's finances.
-We have begun to establish a clear position regarding the funding of our essential services, zero base budgeting services without a clear financial plan and defining the scale of the challenge we have until the next County Council elections in 2021.
+We have commissioned an independent review to be clear about where we are and to define the scale of the challenge we have until the next County Council elections in 2021.
 This Corporate Plan sets out our ambitions for Northumberland over that period in the context of that review.
 Both give us a sound basis for preparing a medium term financial plan for 2018-21 and a budget that balances for 2018-19.